 - Reduced spending.
-Cenovus achieved its 2016 target of reducing planned capital, operating and G&A spending by \$500 million compared with its original 2016 budget. - Workforce reductions.
-In the second quarter, Cenovus further reduced its workforce by approximately 440 staff. - First production from Foster Creek phase G. In the third quarter, Foster Creek phase G achieved first oil production.
+Cenovus achieved its 2016 target of reducing planned capital, operating and G&A spending by \$500 million compared with its original 2016 budget. - First production from Foster Creek phase G. In the third quarter, Foster Creek phase G achieved first oil production.
 Phase G added 30,000 barrels per day of gross production capacity. - Wood River debottlenecking project completed.
 In the third quarter, the Wood River debottlenecking project was successfully completed. - First production from Christina Lake phase F. In the fourth quarter, Christina Lake phase F achieved first oil production.
 Phase F added 50,000 barrels per day of gross production capacity.
 The phase F expansion includes a 100 gross megawatt cogeneration plant.

-- Resumed Christina Lake phase G expansion.
-Cenovus resumed the phase G expansion, which has an approved design capacity of 50,000 gross barrels per day.
-First oil from phase G is expected in the second half of 2019. - Common share issuance.
-In the second quarter, Cenovus issued 187.5 million common shares at a price of \$16.00 per share for gross proceeds of approximately \$3 billion, with net proceeds used to fund a portion of the cash consideration for the Acquisition.
-As part of the consideration for the Acquisition, Cenovus also issued 208 million common shares to ConocoPhillips.
+Resumed Christina Lake phase G expansion.
+Cenovus resumed the phase G expansion, with an approved design capacity of 50,000 gross barrels per day.
+First oil from phase G is expected in the second half of 2019,

+- pending the duration of the curtailment mandated by the Government of Alberta. - Common share issuance.
+In the second quarter, Cenovus issued 187.5 million common shares ("Common Shares") at a price of \$16.00 per share for gross proceeds of approximately \$3 billion, with net proceeds used to fund a portion of the cash consideration for the May 17, 2017 acquisition by Cenovus of ConocoPhillips' 50 percent interest in the FCCL Partnership ("FCCL") and the majority of ConocoPhillips' western Canadian conventional assets in Alberta and British Columbia (the "Acquisition").
+As part of the consideration for the Acquisition, Cenovus issued 208 million Common Shares to ConocoPhillips. - Increased FCCL interest to 100 percent and acquired Deep Basin assets.
+In the second quarter, Cenovus completed the Acquisition for consideration of approximately US\$10.6 billion in cash, before closing adjustments, and 208 million Common Shares.
+The Acquisition gave Cenovus a 100 percent interest in and full control of the FCCL Partnership assets.
+The Deep Basin assets provide short-cycle development opportunities with high return potential that complement our long-term oil sands development.
-- Increased FCCL interest to 100 percent and acquired Deep Basin Assets.
-In the second quarter, Cenovus acquired ConocoPhillips' 50 percent interest in FCCL and the majority of ConocoPhillips' Deep Basin Assets in Alberta and British Columbia for consideration of approximately US\$10.6 billion in cash, before closing adjustments, and 208 million Cenovus shares.
-The Acquisition gave Cenovus a 100 percent interest in and full control of the FCCL Partnership assets, and provided a second core operating area with approximately three million net acres of land, exploration and production assets and related infrastructure. - Senior notes offering.
-In the second quarter of 2017, Cenovus completed an offering of US\$2.9 billion senior unsecured notes at a weighted average cost of 4.9%, the net proceeds of which contributed to the funding of the Acquisition. - Divested legacy Conventional assets.
-In the third quarter Cenovus sold its Pelican Lake heavy oil operations, including the adjacent Grand Rapids project, for cash proceeds of \$975 million.
-In the fourth quarter, Cenovus sold its Palliser crude oil and natural gas assets for cash proceeds of \$1.3 billion and sold its Weyburn carbon-dioxide enhanced oil recovery operation in Saskatchewan for cash proceeds of \$940 million.
-As part of the Corporation's plan to deleverage its balance sheet, net proceeds from the divestitures were used to retire the \$3.6 billion bridge credit facility that had been put in place in connection with the Acquisition.

-Changed President & Chief Executive

-Officer.
-In the fourth quarter, Alex Pourbaix

-was appointed Cenovus's President & Chief

-Executive Officer and a member of the Board of
+- Senior notes offering.
+In the second quarter of 2017, Cenovus completed an offering of US\$2.9 billion senior unsecured notes at a weighted average cost of 4.9 percent, the net proceeds of which contributed to the funding of the Acquisition. - Divested legacy Conventional assets.
+In the third quarter Cenovus sold its Pelican Lake heavy oil operations, including the adjacent Grand Rapids project, for cash proceeds of \$975 million, before closing adjustments.
+In the fourth quarter, Cenovus sold its Palliser crude oil and natural gas assets for cash proceeds of \$1.3 billion, before closing adjustments and sold its Weyburn carbon-dioxide enhanced oil recovery operation in Saskatchewan for cash proceeds of \$940 million, before closing adjustments.
+As part of the Corporation's plan to deleverage its balance sheet, net proceeds from the divestitures were used to retire the \$3.6 billion bridge credit facility that had been put in place for the Acquisition. - New President & Chief Executive Officer.
+In the fourth quarter, Alex Pourbaix was appointed Cenovus's President & Chief Executive Officer and joined the Board of Directors.

-Directors, replacing Brian Ferguson.